Jose01000111/Day-2-Creating-User-Accounts-and-Groups/README.md

 <img src="https://i.imgur.com/pqTjnLb.png" alt="osTicket logo"/>
 </p>

-## Day-2-Creating-User-Accounts-and-Groups

-Building on Day 1's Domain Controller setup, Day 2 focuses on creating user accounts for staff at the new Arlington Heights headquarters.
-Using a CSV file, I can quickly populate Active Directory, assign users to appropriate security groups, and enforce password policies to secure access.
-This ensures smooth and controlled access as the Bears' staff transitions to their new location.
+## Day 2 – Creating User Accounts and Security Groups

+Scenario:
+With the domain live, I received a staff list from HR and was responsible for ensuring all users would be able to access systems and data on day one—without permission overlap or security gaps.

+Tech Explanation:
+Using a CSV file and PowerShell, I bulk-created user accounts, assigned them to role-based security groups, and configured password policies.
+(Used ChatGPT to script validation and group logic.)

 ### 🛠️ Lab Tasks - Day 2: Creating User Accounts and Groups for Initial Staff: